2024–25 Slovak First Football League

 The 2024–25 Slovak First Football League (known as Niké liga for sponsorship reasons) was the 32nd season of first-tier football league in Slovakia since its establishment in 1993.

-Slovan Bratislava is the six-time defending champion.
+Slovan Bratislava won the league for the seventh time in succession.

 Teams

 The league will consist of twelve teams; the top eleven teams from the previous season, and one team promoted from the 2.
 Liga.
 Komárno has been promoted to the top flight (for the first time in their history) as champions of the 2023–24 2.
 Liga, replacing the 2023–24 Slovak First Football League bottom-placed team Zlaté Moravce after 14 years in top flight.
-Slovan Bratislava will enter upcoming season as defending champions (for the sixth successive year).
+Slovan Bratislava entered the season as defending champions and won their seventh consecutive title.